-We determine whether we are the primary beneficiary of a VIE by first performing a qualitative analysis of the VIE's control structure, expected benefits and losses and expected residual returns.
+We determine whether we are the primary beneficiary of a variable interest entity ("VIE") by performing an analysis of the VIE's control structure, expected benefits and losses and expected residual returns.
 This analysis includes a review of, among other factors, the VIE's capital structure, contractual terms, which interests create or absorb benefits or losses, variability, related party relationships, and the design of the VIE.
-Where a qualitative analysis is not conclusive, we perform a quantitative analysis.
-We reassess our initial evaluation of an entity as a VIE and our initial determination of whether we are the primary beneficiary of a VIE upon the occurrence of certain reconsideration events.
+We reassess our evaluation of whether an entity is a VIE when certain reconsideration events occur.
+We reassess our determination of whether we are the primary beneficiary of a VIE on an ongoing basis based on current facts and circumstances.
 See Note 17 for additional information on VIEs.